Hypervitaminosis DVitamin D toxicity

 - X-ray of the bone

-Stop takingvitamin D. Talk to your health care provider.
-In severe cases, other treatment may be needed.
+Your provider will likely tell you to stop taking vitamin D. In severe cases, other treatment may be needed.

 - Kidney damage